The Green Goddess (1930 film)

 The Green Goddess is a 1930 American pre-Code film directed by Alfred E. Green.
 It was a remake of the 1923 silent film, which was in turn based on the play of the same name by William Archer.
 It was produced by Warner Bros. using their new Vitaphone sound system, and adapted by Julien Josephson.
+The film was copyrighted on September 7, 1929 (Registration No: LP 667) and is therefore in the public domain.

 It stars George Arliss, Alice Joyce (in her final film role), Ralph Forbes and H.B.
 Warner.
 Arliss and Ivan F. Simpson played the same parts in all three productions, while Joyce reprised her role from the earlier film.
 Arliss was nominated for an Academy Award for Best Actor in a Leading Role for his performance.

 Plot

-A small plane carrying three British citizens — Major Crespin (H.B.
-Warner), his estranged wife Lucilla (Alice Joyce), and pilot Dr. Traherne (Ralph Forbes) — becomes lost and is forced to crash land in the tiny realm of Rukh, somewhere near the Himalaya Mountains.
-The Raja (George Arliss) who rules the land welcomes them.
+A small plane carrying three British citizens — Major Crespin, his estranged wife Lucilla, and pilot Dr. Traherne — becomes lost and is forced to crash land in the tiny realm of Rukh, somewhere near the Himalaya Mountains.
+The Raja who rules the land welcomes them.